wasmcompute/wasmcompute.com/documents/README.md

 a huge problem but at times they are I/O bound and can't use all of the system resources that they are promised.

+WasmCompute will also be a platform for users to find and consume new `API's`.
+This will allow the platform to grow as well as test the system.

 ## What is WasmCompute

 WasmCompute is a Serverless Webassembly framework thats built on top of the